What is this medication?

-Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Store at room temperature at 25 degrees C (77 degrees F).
 Keep this medicine in the original container.
-Keep tightly closed in a dry place.
-Do not remove the desiccant packet from the bottle, it helps to protect your medicine from moisture.
-Throw away any unused medicine after the expiration date.
+Protect from moisture.
+Keep the container tightly closed.
+Do not throw out the packet in the container.
+It keeps the medicine dry.
+Get rid of any unused medicine after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.